Wildlife Photography in the Rain: From Drab to Fab

 Sometimes, though, hides aren't available.
 In such cases, nature's own shelters can be a godsend.

+Look for natural coverings like a cluster of fir trees with a dense canopy or a limestone overhang with a dry area beneath.
 These natural elements can provide some reprieve from the rain, allowing you to continue shooting while staying relatively dry.

 Not only do they offer protection, but they also can add an interesting natural frame to your photos.